content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/1-java-basics/3-program-internal-hello-java-program-how-to-set-path.md

     **Example:** Simple.java

--   In order to compile and run the above program, you need to open the command prompt by **start menu -\> All Programs -\> Accessories -\> command prompt**.
+-   In order to compile and run the above program, you need to open the command prompt by clicking on **start menu -\> All Programs -\> Accessories -\> command prompt**.

 ![](media/25486ed5be4e84149af1860fb3648865.png)

--   To compile and run the above program, go to your current directory first; my current directory is c:\\new.
+-   To compile and run the above program, go to the directory where the file is saved; my current directory is c:\\new.

-Write here:
+Type the following commands here:

 -   **To compile:** javac Simple.java
 -   **To execute:** java Simple